Get powerful identity theft protection

 Additional steps to take if your identity is stolen

-• Freezing your credit: Freezing your credit stops anyone from requesting your credit report, further preventing identity thieves from opening accounts or taking out loans in your name.
+• Put your credit on ice: Freeze your credit to help stop identity thieves from opening accounts or taking out loans in your name.
+Your credit report will be frozen until you unfreeze it.

-• Reviewing your credit card and bank statements: Keeping a close eye on your credit card and bank statements can help you quickly identify if an identity thief has compromised any of your other accounts.
+• Review your credit card and bank statements: Keep a close eye on your credit card and bank statements if an identity thief has compromised any of your other accounts.

-• Using identity theft protection services: Identity theft protection services like LifeLock can help reduce the risk of identity theft by scanning dark web websites to check if your personal information has been compromised.
-Additionally, LifeLock can alert you of any fraudulent uses of your Social Security number and provide you with access to identity restoration specialists who can help you if your identity is stolen.
+• Use identity theft protection services: Identity theft protection services like LifeLock can help reduce the risk of identity theft by scanning websites and patrolling the dark web to check if your personal information has been compromised.
+Additionally, LifeLock will alert you about potentially fraudulent use of your Social Security number and other personal details.
+And should the worst ever happen, LifeLock will help you with identity theft victim assistance.

 How can I find out if someone is using my Social Security number?

-Identity theft protection services like LifeLock include Social Security number monitoring features that can alert you if any fraudulent use of your Social Security number is detected.
-Alternatively, you can check your credit reports for suspicious activity and contact the IRS at 1-800-908-4490 if you believe that someone is using your Social Security number.
+Identity theft protection services like LifeLock include Social Security number monitoring to alert you if potentially fraudulent use of your SSN is detected.
+Alternatively, you can check your credit reports for suspicious activity and look out for unexpected mail about a new job or another activity or account that would require your SSN.

 What happens after you file a police report for identity theft?